posted December 29, 2021

 - Smoke.
 Once the smoker is running at a steady temp and the ribs are seasoned, place them on the smoker.
 Close the lid, and smoke for 3 hours.

 - Braise.
 Prep two large pieces of aluminum foil for the braise by laying them out on a work surface.
 Add 2 Tablespoons of butter to each sheet, then sprinkle with 1 Tablespoon of brown sugar.
 Place the ribs on the butter and sugar, and fold up the sides of the foil to create a bowl shape.
-Pour maple syrup, bourbon, and extra butter over the ribs, tightly seal the foil, and return it to the smoker for 2 hours.
+Pour peach nectar, bourbon, and extra butter over the ribs, tightly seal the foil, and return it to the smoker for 2 hours.